mail us | mail this page

 • Resilience.
 Since there is only one server containing a master DIT it represents a single point of failure.

-2. Multi-Master: In a multi-master configuration one or more servers running master DITs may be updated and the resulting updates are propagated to the corresponding masters.
+2. Multi-Master: In a multi-master configuration one or more servers running master DITs may be updated and the resulting updates are propagated to the peer masters.

-Historically OpenLDAP has not supported multi-master operation but version 2.4 introduced a multi-master capabiity.
-In this context it may be worth pointing out two specific variations of the generic update-contention problem of all multi-master configurations identified by OpenLDAP and which are true for all LDAP systems:
+Historically, OpenLDAP had not supported multi-master operation but with version 2.4 introduced a multi-master capability.
+In this context it may be worth pointing out two specific variations of the generic update-contention problem of all multi-master configurations identified by OpenLDAP and which are true for all LDAP systems and multi-master implementations:

 1. Value-contention If two attribute updates are performed at the same time (within the replication cycle time) with different values then, depending on the attribute type (SINGLE or MULTI-VALUED) the resulting entry may be in an incorrect or unusable state.